 Fig. 14 shows the share of households at risk of impoverishment after out-of-pocket spending on health.
 The poverty line reflects the cost of spending on basic needs (food, rent and utilities) among a relatively poor part of the Georgian population (households between the 25th and 35th percentiles of the consumption distribution, adjusted for household size and composition).
 The monthly cost of meeting these basic needs – the basic needs line – was 227 GEL in 2018.

-The share of households impoverished and ddurther impoverished after out-of-pocket payments fell between 2011 and 2014 and rose between 2015 and 2018, reaching nearly 7% in 2018 (Fig. 14).
+The share of households impoverished and further impoverished after out-of-pocket payments fell between 2011 and 2014 and rose between 2015 and 2018, reaching nearly 7% in 2018 (Fig. 14).
 The share of households at risk of impoverishment also increased.

 Fig. 14.
 Share of households at risk of impoverishment after out-of-pocket payments